 Aftermarket Replacement Cost

 = TOTAL: Over $1,700 (and that still doesn't include replacing electronic components that are known to fail such as the height sensors).

 The majority of Buick Park Avenue owners make the switch from air to non-air suspension using a Strutmasters coilover conversion kit because the price is so low.
 Strutmasters' air to non-air suspension conversion kit is an affordable direct replacement alternative that doesn't sacrifice quality.
 Held to rigorous testing standards, this kit is manufactured in America and comes complete with two coilover strut assemblies.
-The parts are more reliable than the originals, and they're guaranteed by Strutmasters' Lifetime Limited Warranty.
+The parts are more reliable than the originals, and they're guaranteed by Strutmasters' 1-year warranty.
 Customers appreciate that the kit can be installed in as little as one hour per wheel.
 Detailed instructions and online installation videos provide precise directions, while ASE certified experts can answer any further questions over the phone.
 This is a direct replacement, meaning no modifications are needed before it's installed.
 At a fraction of the cost of dealership direct replacement and individual air part replacement, it's no wonder so many Park Avenue owners make the switch.